ispeters/async_scope/asyncscope.md

 It is undefined behaviour to leave these two calls "unbalanced" (i.e. to invoke `dissociate()` without first receiving a successful association, or _not_ invoking `dissociate()` after receiving a successful association).

 Tokens also have a method named `wrap` that takes and returns a sender.
-After a successful call to `try_associate()`, the caller is expected to pass the sender it is operating on to `token.wrap()` to give the token's scope a chance to modify the input sender's behaviour.
+The `wrap()` method givens the token an opportunity to modify the input sender's behaviour in a scope-specific way.
+The proposed `counting_scope` uses this opportunity to associate the input sender with a stop token that the scope can use to request stop on all outstanding operations nested within the scope.

+In order to provide the Strong Exception Guarantee, the algorithms proposed in this paper invoke `token.wrap(snd)` before invoking `token.try_associate()`.
+Other algorithms written in terms of `async_scope_token` should do the same.

 The following sketch implementation of _`nest-sender`_ illustrates how the three methods on an async scope token
 iteract: